MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ns-wdm-_kbugcheck_add_pages.md

 ### -field Count

 Specifies the number of contiguous pages to add to the crash dump file, starting from the virtual or physical address that is specified by the <b>Address</b> member.
-If <b>Count</b> &gt; 1 and <b>Address</b> is a virtual address, the pages are contiguous in virtual memory space.
-If <b>Count</b> &gt; 1 and <b>Address</b> is a physical address, the pages are contiguous in physical memory space.
+If <b>Count</b> > 1 and <b>Address</b> is a virtual address, the pages are contiguous in virtual memory space.
+If <b>Count</b> > 1 and <b>Address</b> is a physical address, the pages are contiguous in physical memory space.
 The callback routine can set this member to zero to indicate that it does not need to add any pages to the crash dump file.

 ## -remarks